Sustainability in Our Facilities

 Cleaning = Laundry, Homecare, Away from Home

-Lifestyle = Dressings and Sauces, Water Filtration, Global Natural Personal Care
+Lifestyle = Dressings and Sauces, Water Filtration, Global Natural Personal Care, Dietary Supplements

 We have retrofitted all of our North American manufacturing and distribution facilities with energy-efficient T5/T8 lighting, and with motion sensors where appropriate.
 We have also conducted extensive energy audits at our manufacturing plants in order to identify other operating equipment and HVAC systems efficiencies that can further reduce our electricity use.

 We have increased the eco-efficiency of our finished product distribution markedly by moving from truck to more efficient rail.
-In recent years, 30 percent on average of Clorox finished goods distribution miles are by rail.
+In recent years, 30% on average of Clorox finished goods distribution miles are by rail.

 We’re committed to doing all we can to reduce our workplace energy use and commensurate GHG emissions.
-In recent years, we’ve reduced business travel by more than 20 percent and converted company cars issued to employees to hybrids, which reduced fuel use by almost half and annual GHG emissions by about 700 metric tons when the program was introduced.
+In recent years, we’ve reduced business travel by more than 20%.
+We also finalized converting employee-issued company cars to hybrids in 2011, which reduced fuel use by almost half and annual GHG emissions by about 700 metric tons when the program was introduced.

 In 2010, our corporate headquarters in Oakland, California, became one of only 38 buildings in the U.S. to achieve platinum-level Leadership in Energy and Environmental Design – Existing Building certification (LEED-EB) — the highest eco recognition an existing building can achieve.
 Built in 1976, this 24-floor skyscraper is one of the oldest buildings to achieve this eco certification level.
 LEED-EB certification, administered by the U.S. Green Business Council, focuses on lowering the environmental footprint of an existing building’s operations and maintenance.
 Platinum certification is the highest of four certification levels the LEED program offers.